gatsbyjs/gatsby/docs/docs/adding-search.md

 For other libraries, you can use a combination of [`onCreateNode`](https://www.gatsbyjs.org/docs/node-apis/#onCreateNode), [`setFieldsOnGraphQLNodeType`](https://www.gatsbyjs.org/docs/node-apis/#setFieldsOnGraphQLNodeType) and [`sourceNodes`](https://www.gatsbyjs.org/docs/node-apis/#sourceNodes) from the Gatsby node API to create the search index and make it available in GraphQL.
 For more info on how to do this check out [`gatsby-plugin-elasticlunr-search`'s source code](https://github.com/andrew-codes/gatsby-plugin-elasticlunr-search/blob/master/src/gatsby-node.js#L88-L126).

 Another option is to generate the search index at the end of the build using the [`onPostBuild`](https://www.gatsbyjs.org/docs/node-apis/#onPostBuild) node API.
-This approach is used by [`gatsby-plugin-lunr`](https://github.com/humanseelabs/gatsby-plugin-lunr) to build a multilanguage index.
+This approach is used by [`gatsby-plugin-lunr`](https://github.com/humanseelabs/gatsby-plugin-lunr) to build a Multilanguage index.

 After building the search index and including it in Gatsby's data layer, you will need to allow the user to search your website.
 This is typically done by using a text input to capture the search query, then using one of the libraries mentioned above to retrieve the desired document(s).

 ### Use an API-based search engine

 Another option is to use an external search engine.
 This solution is much more scalable as visitors to your site don't have to download your entire search index (which becomes very large as your site grows) in order to search your site.
-The tradeoff is you'll need to pay for hosting the search engine or pay for a commercial search service.
+The trade-off is you'll need to pay for hosting the search engine or pay for a commercial search service.

 There are many available both open source that you can host yourself and commercial hosted options.